ninthpath/ninthpath.github.io/_posts/2017-01-25-fun-with-flash.md

 javascript:urchinTracker(‘end_stream/video’);alert(1):void(‘.flv’);
 ```

-Unfortunately, this can’t be used for a reflected XSS attack, since the function “urchinTracker” isn’t there if you just pull up the swf file url.
+Unfortunately, this can’t be used for a reflected XSS attack, since the function ```urchinTracker``` isn’t there if you just pull up the swf file url.
 The only way to exploit this would be if a page embedded the the file and also let you specify the flashvars in the url.

 As an example, try putting the following in a webpage.
 It will automatically play, stop, and pop an alert box.
 It works in Firefox, Chrome, and Safari.